paion-data/.github/profile/README.md

 ### 🌟 If It's Not a Solution for Us, It Won't Be for Anybody Else

-We believe **WE are product users first**; this product will make us happy, makes our life easier, and we love it; after that, it goes to outsider customers, because that's the only way for us to **love what we are doing** and **make users love what we make**
+We believe **WE are product users first**

+A product will make our team members's life easier and become a must-have for our daily lives; only after that will we ship to our public users, because this is the only way for us to **love what we are doing** and **make users love what we make**

 ### 🌟 Data-Driven Culture